sucese/phoenix/README.md

 [中文文档](https://github.com/guoxiaoxing/phoenix/blob/master/README_CN.md)

-Image/video selection, editing and compression is a common requirement in the business, and Phoenix fully implements these features and provides elegant invocation styles.
-The core function of Phoenix is based on the Kotlin implementation, which is based on the Java implementation and facilitates the calls between Kotlin and Java.
+Picture/video selection, editing and compression is a common requirement in the daily development, Phoenix fully implements these features and provides an elegant way of calling.
+The core function of Phoenix is implemented by Kotlin and the outer interface is implemented by Java, so it's easy to use between Kotlin and Java.

 **Feature**

-- Functions are independent of each other, and the implementation of each function depends on the agreed interface.
+- The implementation of each function depends on the agreed interface，the functions are independent of each other.
-- High level of UI customization, built-in four color schemes, developers can customize their own UI through simple configuration of simple style files.
+- Built-in four color schemes, developers can also customize their own UI through simple configuration of simple style files.
-- The convenience of invocation, the ability to turn on a function requires only the invocation of the enableXXX(true) method, which is obtained in the MediaEntity.
+- Use  the enableXXX(true) method to turn on a function and get the result from the MediaEntity.
 - Support for RxJava, each feature provides synchronous and asynchronous implementations for developers to make use of RxJava for functional composition and nesting.
-- Support for runtime permission
+- Support for runtime permission.

 <p align="center">
 <img src="https://github.com/guoxiaoxing/phoenix/raw/master/art/play_1.gif" height="400"/>